Connecting to the Console Port¶

 A new UART chip is being used on SG-5100s shipped after December 30, 2020.

-We are not aware of any new drivers available for FreeBSD.
+Netgate is not aware of any new drivers available for FreeBSD.

 Connect a USB Cable¶

-Gently push the USB Mini-b (5-pin) plug end into the console port on the appliance and connect the USB Type A plug into an available USB port on the workstation.
+Gently push the USB Mini-B (5-pin) plug end into the console port on the appliance and connect the USB Type A plug into an available USB port on the workstation.

 Tip